wbcmedia/wbcmedia.github.io/2026/draft.md

 (FOC)

-- Ghosts: Lord Naff, Old Lord Naff, Queen Hildegaard of Hockflugenstein and Norman the electrician
-- Reassuring LN that it's great being a ghost
-- Karaoke, Love Island, Aerobics, Book Club, Pickleball etc..

-- Lord Naff and Old Lord Naff are FOC
+- Lord Naff and Old Lord Naff are already FOC
 - Norman walks up the aisle

 **_Norman_** : Well take me to the top of me Mam's staircase...
 It's you, you're finally here.